 What is Canvas and why do we use it?

 Canvas is the online learning environment instructors will use to upload the syllabus, add content, communicate course expectations and important information, and add grades for course assignments.
-Canvas can be accessed by visiting: https://online.mines.edu/elearning/.
+Visit the Canvas website.

 How do I receive a preview of an online course?